-Under the no action alternative impacts associated with non-11e.(2) wastes will be associated with functioning of the administrative office, shop, and monitoring program by the four employees and limited site visitors.
-Solid waste impacts will be minimal and limited to the site, where a Wyoming DEQ-permitted landfill is used for permanent storage of these wastes.
+Under the no-action alternative, the actions of the licensee would be uncertain.
+If the facility were to continue to function in a standby mode under a possession-only license, there would be no changes to waste management impacts over current conditions and practices.
+Impacts associated with non-11e.(2) wastes will be associated with functioning of the administrative office, shop, and monitoring program by the four employees and limited site visitors and contractors.
+Solid waste impacts will be minimal and limited to the site, where an existing Wyoming DEQ-permitted landfill is used for permanent storage of these wastes.
 Liquid wastes are routed to a Wyoming DEQ-permitted leach field located southwest of the administration building.
-The leach field was designed for full site staffing levels and will continue to function, with routine maintenance as necessary, for the life of the project's administration building.
+The leach field was designed for full site staffing levels and will continue to function, with routine maintenance as necessary, for the life of the Project's administration building.
+Liquid wastes from the laboratory are routed to the mill and ultimately to the tailings impoundment.